jayphelps/list-of-morphic-javascript/README.md

 # list-of-morphic-javascript

-Type | Definition
+Type | Definition | Origin
 ------------------------| -------------
-Isomorphic JavaScript | The same code can be run on the server and in the browser.
+Isomorphic JavaScript | The same code can be run on the server and in the browser. | [Charlie Robbins](http://web.archive.org/web/20120108015818/http://blog.nodejitsu.com/scaling-isomorphic-javascript-code)
-Endomorphic JavaScript | The server/client code can be run with another server/client runtime.
+Endomorphic JavaScript | The server/client code can be run with another server/client runtime. | [Miikka Koskinen](http://quanttype.net/posts/2015-01-31-types-of-javascript.html)?
 Epimorphic JavaScript | The same code can be run in all the browsers.
-Also known as epic JavaScript.
+Also known as epic JavaScript. | [Miikka Koskinen](http://quanttype.net/posts/2015-01-31-types-of-javascript.html)?
 Homeomorphic JavaScript | Isomorphic JavaScript that is continuously deployed.
 Catamorphic JavaScript | Isomorphic JavaScript, where the server code is minified before it is run in the browser.
 Homotopic JavaScript | Isomorphic JavaScript, where the server code is transpiled before it is run the browser.